Rep. Louise Slaughter remembered as a 'trailblazer,' 'tireless voice for women' by her colleagues

 Schumer continued, “Her passing will leave a gaping hole in our hearts and our nation.”

+"Louise did not need a gavel to make a dent in history."

-House Speaker Paul Ryan, R-Wis., said flags at the Capitol would be lowered to half-staff in her memory.
+House Speaker Paul Ryan, R-Wis., said flags at the Capitol would be lowered to half-staff in her memory, calling her death "jarring."

 Slaughter "was tough, unfailingly gracious, and unrelenting in fighting for her ideas," Ryan said.
 "She was simply great."